RACE: SATURDAY, SEPT 11 AT 6:30AM

 - All runners must be polite and kind to the race staff and volunteers.
 Rude or whiney runners may be disqualified.
 We are sharing the trails with other users including hikers and mountain bikers.
 Treat everyone with respect.

 - If, for any reason, you leave the course, you must start back where you left off within the cut off times noted here.
 Participants who leave the course must inform an aid station captain.
+Leaving the course in a vehicle will result in a “Did Not Finish”.

 Map of the Course: 100k